 The initial motivation to learn Svirgolato was novelty and as a test of my sensory motor learning skills and knowledge.
 The second stage came after I realised how useful this thing could be and how accurate it could be once mastered.
 The third was when I realised it was a cast of subtlety in power application, tension management and, as ever, timing.
 The fourth will involve identifying, via mechanics, the keys to efficiency and optimal line shape at the completion of the cast.

 Perspective needed.
 This particular cast is not for long range.
 You can’t shoot line and still get a good result because you would lose tension in the rod leg.
+[Correction.
+As Malik has pointed out to me and practice has confirmed, you can shoot line but you need a check haul to stop the shoot and restore tension.]
 It’s a specialty cast whose specialty is delivering a fly out to the side of the main line at short to medium distance.
 On the vids you will probably see it used to negotiate current differences and buy time for a drag free presentation.
 But that’s just the vids.
 Imagination will take you to other scenarios.
 There is footage of Malik Mazbouri bending a decent sized deceiver around using a 10wt rod and 9wt line.

 So if I have caught your interest go to the last few pages of the curve cast thread and have a look at the posts and videos from Malik.
 They are about performing the standard Svirgolato with line going over the rod tip.
 As he says it is vital to make the outward movement of the rod hand during the stop – not before, not after.
 A second tip comes from Graeme Hird which is to divide the learning into 1) side casting so the line comes over the tip – loop in the vertical plane and 2) producing a tailing loop.